Multifactor Authentication for athenaOne Login

 - Click Send Code to receive a phone call with a one-time code.

-- To set up a different factor instead, click Choose a different security option.
+- To set up a different authentication method instead, click Choose a different method.

-- Answer the phone call and listen for the one-time code.
-If you do not answer this call, you will receive a voicemail with the code.
+- Answer the phone call and listen for the one-time passcode.
+If you do not answer this call, you will receive a voicemail with the code instead.
 Enter this code in the Enter Code field and click Verify.
 If the code is valid, your authentication is complete, and you will be automatically redirected into athenaOne.
 If after a minute you have not received a phone call with your one-time code, you will see a prompt to click Redial to receive a new one.

-- The factors which you have already setup will have a .
+- The authentication methods that you have already set up will have a

-- To update your factors, enter your current password in the provided field to verify your identity.
+. - To make changes to your authentication methods, enter your current password in the provided field to verify your identity.

 - After verification of your password, you can update/set up the factors for your account.